habi/acinar-analysis-manuscript/manuscript.md

   Left: linear scale, right: logarithmic scale.
   The number of alveoli per acinus volume are all significantly different (all p-values are smaller than 5e-5, which is the p-value between days 4 and 21) for each combination of days except between days 10 and 21 (p=0.7).](images/fig05.png){#fig:05}

-The counts per volume, which correspond to the number of alveoli per acinus volume are one of several measure for influencing the complexity of the single acini.
+The counts per volume---which correspond to the number of alveoli per acinus volume---are one measures for the complexity of the single acini.
 The number of alveoli per acinus show highly significant differences between all possible combinations of days except between days 10 and 21 (p=0.7).
 All other days have a p-value smaller than 5e-5, this being the p-value between days 4 and 21.
 The statistical analysis is equal to what is briefly described for the entrance ring count above.